 Talent Acquisition And Retention Needs To Be Purposeful To Succeed

 There is no silver bullet when it comes to sourcing and retaining the best technical talent.
 Our strong economy, while a great boon for MSPs currently, decidedly puts a kink into the usual endless talent pools of yesteryear.

 All of this merely means that your hiring and sourcing processes need to be refined and tweaked to match market conditions.
 Make concessions on some of the technical requirements you normally ask for.
 Look out for warning signs that can easily nix potentially troublesome candidates, and be very mindful that IT skills, not people skills, are far easier to train on the job.

 The turnover rate at my tech firm is extremely low, and there’s absolutely no reason you can’t improve yours as well.

 About The Author

 Derrick Wlodarz is President and Founder of Des Plaines, IL (USA) based Managed IT Service firm FireLogic.
-He has 13+ years of IT industry experience spanning the private and public sectors.
+He has 14+ years of IT industry experience spanning both the private and public sectors.
 His firm specializes in providing SMB clients with managed IT support, consulting, and training.
 Derrick is a long-serving member of CompTIA's Subject Matter Expert Technical Advisory Council that shapes the future of CompTIA exams across the world.
-In addition to being an IT industry speaker, his work has been academically published in The Journal For Social Era Knowledge.
-FireLogic is a partner of TBI, a master agent who assists partners through their upmarket technology and marketing needs so they can communicate their expertise.
+In addition to being an IT industry speaker and author, his work has been academically published in The Journal For Social Era Knowledge.
+He is a court-approved technical expert witness in the State of Illinois.
+You can reach him via email at firstname.lastname@example.org.